LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Method

 Compared with traditional image codecs~\cite{pennebaker1992jpeg,rabbani2002jpeg2000,sullivan2012overview, bross2021vvc}, the advantage of the learned image compression is its \textit{non-linear} transform coding~\cite{balle2020nonlinear}.
-In such framework, the analysis transform and synthesis transform play an important role.
-Firstly, the transform is employed to de-correlate the input image.
-The more the correlations are reduced, the more compact latent representation can be obtained, which reduces the bit-rate for compression.
-However, the receptive fields of most of the learned image compression models are still limited, which makes there are still certain redundancies in latent representation.
-In addition, most of the weights of transform modules are fixed during inference.
-The lack of context adaptability hinders the performance.
-Secondly, from the perspective of generative models, the synthesis transform can be considered as a generator, which has significant influence on the reconstructed quality.
-A more powerful synthesis transform is able to generate more detailed details from input latent representation $\hat{\boldsymbol{y}}$.
-Thirdly, most of the analysis transforms down-sample the input for four times, which makes the resolution of the latent representation $\boldsymbol{y}$ is much smaller than that of the input image $\boldsymbol{x}$.
-Most of the complexity of the image compression model is due to the transform coding.
-Taken Cheng'20~\cite{cheng2020learned} as an example, the forward MACs of the Cheng'20 is $415.61$ GMACs and the forward MACs of the entropy model is only $0.53$ GMACs when the input is a $768\times 512$ image.
-Therefore, designing a more power transform module to reduce redundancies while maintaining modest model complexity is \textit{non-trivial}.
-The challenges, along with the potential to further enhance the rate-distortion performance of learned image compression, motivate us to design the large receptive field transform coding with self-conditioned adaptability for learned image compression.
+In such a framework, the analysis transform and synthesis transform play {important roles}.

+{First, the transform is employed to de-correlate the input image, effectively reducing correlations and thus enabling a more compact latent representation.
+This, in turn, contributes to a reduced bit-rate necessary for compression.
+Despite these advancements, the receptive fields of most current learned image compression models remain somewhat limited, leading to the persistence of certain redundancies within the latent representation.
+Moreover, the inflexibility of transform module weights during inference, due to their fixed nature, significantly impairs content adaptability, thereby constraining overall performance.} Second, from the perspective of generative models, {the synthesis transform is conceptualized as a generator that plays a pivotal role in influencing the quality of the reconstructed image.
+A powerful and expressive synthesis transform has the capacity to produce finer details from the input latent representation $\hat{\boldsymbol{y}}$, enhancing the visual quality of the output.} Third, most of the analysis transforms down-sample the input four times, which makes the resolution of the latent representation $\boldsymbol{y}$ much smaller than that of the input image $\boldsymbol{x}$. {The complexity of image compression models is primarily attributable to transform coding.
+For instance, as demonstrated by Cheng'20~\cite{cheng2020learned}, the forward MACs (MACs) required by their model for an input image of size $768\times 512$ reach $415.61$ GMACs, in stark contrast to the {mere} $0.53$ GMACs necessitated by the entropy model.
+Thus, the development of a more potent transform module that can minimize redundancies while maintaining a reasonable model complexity presents a considerable challenge.} {These} challenges, along with the potential to further enhance the rate-distortion performance of learned image compression, motivate us to design large receptive field transform coding with self-conditioned adaptability for learned image compression.